 Disadvantage: High Costs to Build and Operate

 It is very costly to build and operate desalination plants.
-Depending on their location, building a plant can cost from $300 million to $2.9 billion as of 2008.
+Depending on their location, building a plant can cost from $300 million to $2.9 billion.
 Once operational, plants require huge amounts of energy.
 Energy costs account for one-third to one-half of the total cost of producing desalinated water.
 Because energy is such a large portion of the total cost, the cost is also greatly affected by changes in the price of energy.
-The California Coast Commission estimated that a one cent increase in the cost of a kilowatt-hour of energy raises the cost of of one acre-foot of desalinated water by $50.
+It is estimated that a one cent increase in the cost of a kilowatt-hour of energy raises the cost of of one acre-foot of desalinated water by $50.

 Advantage: Quality and Habitat Protection

 Desalinized water generally meets or exceeds standards for water quality.
-Desalination plants can also reduce pressure on freshwater supplies that come from areas that need protecting.
-By treating ocean water rather than removing water from sources that may also be habitats for endangered species, these important freshwater bodies can be preserved.
-In addition, the California Coastal Commission states that “[t]he perception of the ocean as a source of water supply may result in increased public awareness and protection of oceans."
+Water desalination plants can also reduce pressure on freshwater supplies that come from areas that need protecting.
+By treating ocean water rather than removing it from sources that may also be habitats for endangered species, these important freshwater bodies can be preserved.
+In addition, removing salt water from the oceans can raise people's awareness about protecting these bodies of water.

 Disadvantage: Environmental Impact

-Environmental impacts are another disadvantage to desalination plants.
+The environmental impact is another disadvantage to water desalination plants.
 Disposal of the salt removed from the water is a major issue.
 This discharge, known as brine, can change the salinity and lower the amount of oxygen in the water at the disposal site, stressing or killing animals not used to the higher levels of salt.
 In addition, the desalination process uses or produces numerous chemicals including chlorine, carbon dioxide, hydrochloric acid and anti-scalents that can be harmful in high concentrations.